ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

     session.ensight.objs.core.PARTS

 * The "ensight" module cannot be imported anymore, being an attribute of the PyEnSight Session object.
-  The syntax you would obtain importing a module or a submodule can be mimiced using the Scoped name utility:
+  The syntax you would obtain importing a module or a submodule can be mimicked using the Scoped name utility:

 .. code-block:: python